 Diagnose as soon as possible to ensure prompt management.1,2,3,6,19,20

-ERKNet and OxalEurope guidelines 2023 recommend that all patients with suspected PH1 undergo genetic testing10
+ERKNet and OxalEurope 2023 clinical practice recommendations advise that all patients with suspected PH1 undergo genetic testing10

 Becky